Repurpose a Lateral Filing Cabinet into a Tool Chest Dresser

 Be sure to follow the directions for accurate application tips, and specific dry times.

-I used a small foam roller to apply the adhesive to the top of the dresser as well as the carpet protector.
+I used a small foam roller to apply the adhesive to the top of the dresser as well as the flooring protector.

-You definitely want 2 sets of hands to apply the carpet protector onto the dresser top.
+You definitely want 2 sets of hands to apply the diamond plate protector onto the dresser top.

 There are all sorts of options for casters, from different colors, sizes and even some that lock.